Mehndi Tere Naam Ki

 Mehndi Tere Naam Ki was a Hindi television drama series that aired on Zee TV channel from 15 March 2000 to 18 September 2002 on every Wednesday at 8:30 P.M..
 The show was produced by popular Bollywood actress Aruna Irani.
-Because of its popularity among audiences, the show was nominated for numerous award categories by the Indian Telly Awards (2002): Anand Raj Anand was nominated for the TV Music Director of The Year award and Asif Shaikh was nominated for the TV Actor in a Negative Role award for his character Raj.
+Because of its popularity among audiences, the show was nominated for numerous award categories by the Indian Telly Awards (2002): Anand Raj Anand was nominated for the TV Music Director of The Year award and Aasif Sheikh was nominated for the TV Actor in a Negative Role award for his character Raj.

 Plot

 As the title name of the series suggests, the story highlights the typical Indian dilemmas regarding matrimony.
-The story revolves around the life of Jayant Malik and Sharda Malik who are having major difficulties finding the best matches for their four unmarried daughters.
-The strange thing is that although Mrs. Malik is a matchmaker and has arranged countless matches, she is unable to find the best suited boys for her own daughters.
+The story revolves around the life of Jayant Malik and Sharada Malik who are having major difficulties finding the best matches for their four unmarried daughters.
+The strange thing is that although Sharada is a matchmaker and has arranged countless matches, she is unable to find the best suited boys for her own daughters.
 The family goes through many trials and tribulation until all of the girls settle down.